 Kathleen Elliot has always been a “cross-over” rider both during her formative years as a child and teenager as well as during her 20 years as a professional trainer.
 Her focus on developing riding skills in all disciplines, both English and Western, made Western Dressage a natural fit for her interests and skills.
-Whether training jumpers, hunters, endurance or western pleasure riders, dressage has always been a fundamental basis of Kathleen’s approach to training horses and riders.
+Training dressage has always been a fundamental basis of Kathleen’s approach to training horses and riders.
 The precision and individual presence required to excel in the dressage show ring eliminates the possibility of getting lost in the crowd while the judge is distracted by other riders.
 The effortless riding and horsemanship demanded by the dressage discipline also transfers directly to the skills needed for effective western dressage.

 In short, Kathleen believes dressage training increases the rider and horse team’s ability to demonstrate attention to detail and precision when engaging in the full range of movements and gaits.
 Western Dressage offers riders an opportunity to train their horse to respond without visible cues and to strive to achieve “perfect” movements in a manner that appears effortless.
 Western Dressage also offers Western riders the ability to develop these skills in a more familiar environment than traditional dressage shows.